hostmobility/documentation/docs/interfaces/mx4/lin.md

     id: With parity omit bit 7 and 6 for id without parity LIN checksum: If it is a valid frame the checksum is here
 #### Overflow message
-    When a overflow occurs at any of the busses handling LIN a report of which bus and how many overflows that have occured is sent to the Linux system.
+    If an overflow occurs at any of the LIN buses, a report of the bus ID and the overflow count are sent to the Linux system.
     Format:
     message start | length of message | message type (8-11) | count
     Each typ of overflow has its own message type: